hio/sphinx-erlangdomain/doc/reference.rst

   This feature may be changed or removed in future release without notice.

 Erlang domain can take an additional name in each objects.
-Flavor name is not in Erlang Language, introduced by Erlang domain itself to identify function clauses.
+Flavor name is not a part of Erlang Language, introduced by Erlang domain itself to identify function clauses.

 For example::